 The State of Maryland is extending its State Health Insurance Enrollment, the Maryland Health Connection, until May 15, 2021.
 The extension provides ample time for uninsured Maryland residents to enroll in healthcare coverage.
 As the COVID-19 continues to affect people, Maryland’s goal is to make health insurance accessible for eligible enrollees.

 Other States in the U.S.

 Like the rest of the major states in the U.S., the main objective of the healthcare industry at the moment is to overcome the strain brought by COVID-19 to the healthcare workforce and the population’s health.
-Most mandates and state orders are focused on medical assistance, healthcare programs, access to vaccinations, and strengthening the current healthcare system.
+Most mandates and state orders focus on medical assistance, healthcare programs, access to vaccinations, and strengthening the current healthcare system.
 Long-term healthcare goals and budget allocations are in the works and established by most, if not all, states.
-Now, the healthcare industry, being at the forefront of it all, is being more meticulous with its protocols and healthcare agenda to avoid large-scale health crisis such as this.
+Now, the healthcare industry, being at the forefront of it all, is being more meticulous with its protocols and healthcare agenda to avoid large-scale health crises such as this.